Why your WSMP has to be updated

 - updating their existing WSMP.

 This will not affect the verification outcome.

-After 1 July 2023, failure to move to the new integrated WSMP model or update an existing WSMP to comply with new requirements will result in an "unacceptable" verification outcome.
+After 1 July 2023, failure to move to either the new integrated WSMP model, the new New Zealand Winegrowers WSMP Code of Practice v3, or update an existing WSMP to comply with new requirements will result in an "unacceptable" verification outcome.